miroslavmyrha/cypress-buy-trezor-demo/README.md

-# cypress-demo-automatic
+#  cypress-buy-trezor-demo
-Example of sending something somewhere.
+Example of integration tests buy 2 trezors model T.

+It will be stopped before payment.

+To run use: npm run cypress:open

+Scraping can be enabled in cypress.config.js